-Fees and charges reform for key services—public consultation now closed
+Public consultation is now closed for Fees and charges reform for key services

 Public consultation on Queensland Public Trustee’s (QPT's) proposed fees and charges reform for key services was open for feedback from 20 February to 8 May 2024.
 The proposed fees and charges reform focusses on the following key service areas: